 Child's Name: DoB:

 Address: Home Phone:

 GP Surgery: School/College:

 Person completing this tool

 Name and job title of person completing: Date completed:

 Organisation: Contact e-mail: Telephone:

 Lead Agency Involvement

-No Lead Agen cy Early I Help Child l in Need Child Protection Looked After
+Child in Need

+Child Protection

+Looked After

 Please provide any information you have in relation to any of these indicators Has the young person gone missing regularly?
 This could be only a few hours or for longer periods Is there any pattern to these missing episodes?
 Are there any concerns that Parents / Carers are not reporting a young person missing?
 Are there any concerns about drug or alcohol misuse?
 Has extra money/new items/'gifts' that cannot legitimately be accounted for/received from unknown sources Has there been any changes in the young person's physical appearance or behaviour?
 Has the young person been pregnant, had a termination or repeat testing for sexually transmitted infections?
 Has the young person been coerced to take/share indecent images?